SignalScp/telegram-bot-generator/INSTALLATION.md

 This will install:
 - `python-telegram-bot` - Telegram bot framework
-- `openai` - For OnlySq API compatibility
+- `httpx` - HTTP client for OnlySq API
 - `python-dotenv` - Environment variable management
 - And other required packages